droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc G - The Strazni Siblings.md

 If the players insist that she remain at the inn, Ireena asks if they truly believe her to be "helpless and incompetent."
 "Am I a piece of porcelain, to be sealed away so that it can never be chipped?" she demands furiously.
 "Am I a princess, to be locked away in a tower so that no dragon can snatch me?
 Did you forget that my father and brother trained me to wield a sword?
 Or do you mean to take this decision from me, just as Strazni and the Devil do?"

 Ireena, determined and stubborn, can't be convinced to remain at the inn or church, and insists on accompanying the players if they attempt to leave without her.
-Players can keep her from attempting to join them only by succeeding on a DC 16 Charisma (Deception) check to deceive her or by succeeding on a DC 14 Dexterity (Stealth) check to slip away when she's distracted.
+Players can keep her from attempting to join them only by succeeding on a DC 22 Deception check to Lie to deceive her or by succeeding on a DC 18 Stealth check to Avoid Notice to slip away when she's distracted.

 > [!abstract]+ **Urwin's Aid**
 >